Lille: Sport

-Media and sports
+Media

 Local newspapers include Nord éclair and La Voix du Nord.

 France's national public television network has a channel that focuses on the local area: France 3 Nord-Pas-de-Calais.

+Sports

 The city's most successful association football club, Lille OSC, currently plays in Ligue 1, the highest level of football in France.
 The club has won eight major national trophies and regularly features in the UEFA Champions League and UEFA Europa League.
 In the 2010–11 season, Lille won the league and cup double.
 In 2020–21, they won the league and supercup.

 Lille's Stade Pierre-Mauroy was the playground for the final stages of the FIBA EuroBasket 2015.

 The same venue hosted handball and basketball events at the 2024 Summer Olympics.
 It was in Lille that the 100th World Esperanto Congress took place, in 2015.

 Lille is home to Lille Lacrosse, former national champion and continuously one of France's best lacrosse teams.
 The team plays its home games at Halle de glisse.